Old St Mellons

-Old St Mellons (Pentre Llaneirwg) is a village, a community and a civil parish on the eastern edge of Cardiff, Wales.
+Old St Mellons (Pentre Llaneirwg) is a village and community on the eastern edge of Cardiff, Wales.
 Lying to the east of the Rhymney River, it forms part of the historic county of Monmouthshire.
 It is separated from the modern St Mellons suburb by the main road to Newport – the Newport Road (B4487) – and which was formerly the A48 road.

 The population of the community in 2011 was 2,367 and one of the smallest in Cardiff.

 History and description

 Old St Mellons is made up largely of 19th-century housing, a village hall and several pubs and shops.
-The village had a school (St. Mellons Church in Wales Primary School), converted in 1854 from the 17th-century Poor House, but this was demolished after it closed in the 1980s.
+The village has a school (St. Mellons Church in Wales Primary School), converted in 1854 from the 17th-century Poor House, but this was demolished after it closed in the 1980s.
 Rather than accept the permanent closure of the school, Rev. Russell C. Williams and Mr. Robert W. Harris (both of St. Mellons Baptist Church) led the children and parents to the nearby Village Hall, where the children were taught until more permanent surroundings could be found.
 After making use of empty classrooms in Pen-y-Bryn Primary School (Llanrumney), the village school moved into Pen-y-Bryn's ‘annex’ building.
-This soon became the permanent home of the school, and one they still occupy to this day.
+This soon became the permanent home of the school, and one they occupied until moving to a new, purpose built building on Bridge Road, Old St. Mellons.
+After many years, the school was finally back in the original village of St. Mellons.
 There are 15 nationally listed buildings and structures in the village, including St John's College, St Julian's Manor and two public houses.
 As of 2007 there were four pubs, indicating the importance of St Mellons as a resting point on the route to London.
 Because St Mellons lay in Monmouthshire, it also avoided having to abide by the Welsh Sunday Closing Act.

 St Mellons Church is the Church in Wales parish church and dates from the 14th-century, noted for its unusual plan and double arch to the chancel.
 It is Grade I listed, while the lychgate to the churchyard is listed Grade II.
 Bethany Presbyterian Church is also located in the village.

 Old St Mellons was designated a Conservation Area in 1976, giving Cardiff Council statutory powers to prevent certain changes, while preserving and improving the historical character of the village.